MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-tsg.md

 > [!NOTE]
 > The **Start-AIPScannerDiagnostics** tool does not run a full prerequisites check.
 If you're having issues with the scanner, also ensure that your system complies with [scanner requirements](deploy-aip-scanner-prereqs.md), and that your [scanner configuration and installation](deploy-aip-scanner-configure-install.md) is complete.
 >

+## Troubleshooting a scan that timed out

+If the scanner stops in the middle unexpectedly, and doesn't complete scanning a large number of files in a repository, you may need to modify one of the following settings:

+- **Number of dynamic ports**.
+You may need to increase the number of dynamic ports for the operating system hosting the files.
+Server hardening for SharePoint can be one reason why the scanner exceeds the number of allowed network connections, and therefore stops.

+    To check whether this is the cause of the scanner stopping, look to see if the following error message is logged for the scanner in the  **%*localappdata*%\Microsoft\MSIP\Logs\MSIPScanner.iplog** file.

+    **Unable to connect to the remote server ---> System.Net.Sockets.SocketException: Only one usage of each socket address (protocol/network address/port) is normally permitted IP:port**

+    > [!NOTE]
+    > This file will be zipped if there are multiple logs.

+    For more information about how to view the current port range and increase the range, see [Settings that can be Modified to Improve Network Performance](/biztalk/technical-guides/settings-that-can-be-modified-to-improve-network-performance).

+- **List view threshold.** For large SharePoint farms, you may need to increase the list view threshold.
+By default, the list view threshold is set to 5,000.

+    For more information, see [Manage large lists and libraries in SharePoint](https://support.office.com/article/manage-large-lists-and-libraries-in-sharepoint-b8588dae-9387-48c2-9248-c24122f07c59#__bkmkchangelimit&ID0EAABAAA=Server).

 ## Scanner error reference